Applicants must meet the following admission requirements:

 - Provide a copy of the master's thesis or evidence of other original research.
 Students who enter the doctoral program without such research experience will be required to conduct a research project prior to completion of course work at the University of Cincinnati.

 Students who do not meet the admission requirements stated above may be admitted on a provisional basis.
 These students must maintain a 3.0 average during each of their first two semesters of study to be admitted to full status and to be eligible for financial aid if available.

 International Student Admission Requriements

 International students must fulfill U.S. Immigration Service requirements and register with the International Services and Foreign Student and the International Services Office.
 The Department of Communication Sciences and Disorders requires the Test of English as a Foreign Language (TOEFL) of all applicants whose native language is not English.
 This test must be taken in the student’s own country before admission is granted.
 This requirement may be waived for a foreign student who has completed an academic program of two or more years in duration at an accredited American college or university.
 Presently the minimum TOEFL score acceptable for graduate work in the Department of Communication Sciences and Disorders is 100.
+If the student uses other tests of English proficiency for application, the minimum score required is an overall band score of 7.5 for IELTS and 65 for the PEARSON test.
 Further information can be found on the Graduate School’s Website.